TexasInstruments/tvm/ti-docs/source/getting-started/installation.rst

+.. _ti-tvm-gs-installation:

 #########################
 Installation Instructions
 #########################

-Follow the instructions below to install the TVM compiler framework on a Linux PC.
-The instructions also cover installing EVM specific dependencies required for inference.
+Follow the instructions linked below to install the TVM compiler framework on a Linux PC.
+The instructions also cover how to install
+EVM-specific dependencies required for inference.

 .. list-table::
     :widths: 50 50
+    :header-rows: 1

     * - EVM
       - Instructions